On the Day of the TExMaT Test

 - bear a recent photograph that clearly matches the test taker

-- bear the test taker's signature
+- bear the test taker's signature (the name and the signature on the ID documents must match)

 - you have a two-part last name (e.g., Pena-Delgado or Suarez Thomas)

-- your name has recently changed as a result of marriage or divorce
+- your name has recently changed

-- you are in the process of renewing your driver's license or you are in the military and your license has been extended or deferred
+- you are in the process of renewing your driver's license

 - you are testing outside your country of citizenship